ilianAZZ/konvu-test/README.md

 - Preprocess the codebase to create a context of the project (dependencies, main features, architecture, OS runtime, frameworks used, etc.) to provide more meaningful context to the agent.
 - Remove the 10 file limit :
-  - Use another LLMprovider,
+  - Use another agent provider,
   - Pay for a higher tier on Mistral,
   - Try to implement this solution without library, just by providing files as tools (not tested yet, may be limited as well).
 - Improve the prompt engineering for better results.
 - Handle multiple projects/agents (for example, by using a hash of the codebase path as agent name).
 - For a normal project, the .env file should be excluded from git and not shared publicly, and not as a python file with constants.
 - Add proper error handling and logging for production use and debugging.
 Also to be able to have statistics on failures/success rate.
 - Add unit test with mocks of OSV APIs, to make sure the code is working as expected.
+For example we can create a new CVE issue "any code with a function named test is vulnerable" and test that the agent is able to identify that in a codebase with a function named test.
 - Parse the LLM Output to have a structured JSON response instead of plain text, and be able to "tag" the CVE as risky or not based on the analysis.
+- Remove the absolute path in the document library files names, to avoid potential leaking sensitive information.
+But in the other hand, having the full path may help the agent to better understand the project structure and have more context.